hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/emil/emil_design.md

 **Classes:**

 *   `EmilDesign`: This is the main class.
-It orchestrates image description, Facebook posting, and PrestaShop data upload.
+It orcheStartes image description, Facebook posting, and PrestaShop data upload.
     *   `base_path`: Stores the base directory for the module's data.
     *   `__init__`: Initializes the class, likely with necessary resources.
     *   `describe_images`: Processes images to extract descriptions using AI.